 Campus Statement on Diversity

 California State University, Stanislaus is a collegiate community that serves a diverse population of students, faculty, staff, and administration.
 These facets of diversity encompass but are not limited to: race, ethnicity, nationality, sex, sexual orientation, gender, gender identity, creed, religion, age, social class, socio-economic status, physical and cognitive differences, political views, and veteran status.
 The University is intent on engaging with all of its community members in meaningful ways that support the values and strengths that each individual brings to this campus.
-In building a community inclusive of everyone, more than recognition, tolerance, acceptance, and celebration are required; CSU Stanislaus also strives to teach, incorporate, mediate, and promote issues of diversity that go beyond the surface.
+In building a community inclusive of everyone, more than recognition, tolerance, acceptance, and celebration are required; Stanislaus State also strives to teach, incorporate, mediate, and promote issues of diversity that go beyond the surface.
 The ways in which the University actively embodies diversity include:

 Offering courses that are centered on or incorporate material for our diverse student, faculty, and staff populations, as well as educating us about one another.